mjkaul/Learning_AI/bibliography.md

 Obviously don't feel compelled to buy the books or pay for courses.
 Find free alternatives elsewhere; just make sure you cover the same concepts and get somewhere close to the same results in the end.

+### TBD

+- https://www.packtpub.com/en-us/product/rag-driven-generative-ai-9781836200918 - this one is highly recommended by Jeremy Revenel on LinkedIn

 ### Beginner - start here ###

 - [Andrej Karpathy's vide "Intro to Large Language Models"](https://www.youtube.com/watch?v=zjkBMFhNj_g&list=PLAqhIrjkxbuW9U8-vZ_s_cjKPT_FqRStI&index=1)